YoseptF/SeenKeeper/README.md

 ## Seen Keeper
-A simple web app to keep track of the movies you've seen.
+A simple web app to keep track of your favorite episodes from your favorite series (double favorite!!!).

 ![alt text](site.png)